What Is the Pull-Out Method?

 The pull-out method is a form of birth control in which a man takes his penis out of a woman's vagina before he ejaculates so fewer sperm get inside.
 It’s also known as coitus interruptus or the withdrawal method.

-How Does the Withdrawal Method Work?
+How Does the Pull-Out Method Work?

-The man takes his penis out of the woman's vagina before he ejaculates so fewer sperm get inside.
-But it isn’t as easy as it sounds.
+It isn’t as easy as it sounds.
 The man needs a lot of control to time it right.
 It doesn't work if he can't feel when he's close to orgasm or if he’s so caught up in the moment that he doesn't pull out in time.

 Here are some tips to make it work better:

 - Use it along with another type of birth control, like a condom or the pill.